okomestudio/resconfig/README.md

 *resconfig* is a minimalistic application configuration library for Python applications.
 The features include:

-- Multiple configuration file formats: INI, JSON, and YAML.
+- Multiple configuration file formats: INI, JSON, TOML, and YAML.

 - Dynamic reloading of resource configurations: Watch functions can be attached to nested keys, so that the configurations can be reloaded